codebysuz/Best_Chocolate/README.md

 This Jupyter Notebook is exploratory in searching through the above questions and more.

 ### Results
-The main findings of the code is available in the Medium post [here.](https://medium.com/@sjwilli7/this-will-make-you-rethink-comfort-food-the-best-chocolate-in-the-world-9988e5f83186)
+The main findings of the code is available in the Medium post [UNDER CONSTRUCTION.](https://medium.com/@sjwilli7/this-will-make-you-rethink-comfort-food-the-best-chocolate-in-the-world-9988e5f83186)

 ### Licensing, Authors, Acknowledgements
 Credit for the dataset goes to Rachael Tatman for posting "Expert Ratings of over 1,700 Chocolate Bars" to Kaggle.
 This dataset can be found [here.](https://www.kaggle.com/rtatman/chocolate-bar-ratings)